robertmaynard/Sandbox/README.md

 An example of writing vis algorithms using everything but the Dax Scheduler infrastructure.

+## LHMC ##
+An example of looking at using Low High tables to speed up operations such as Marching Cubes

 ## MoabReader ##
 A pretty feature complete VTK reader of MOAB files, can output a moab